timescale/docs/timescaledb/how-to-guides/hypertables/create.md

        humidity    DOUBLE PRECISION  NULL
     );
     ```

-1. Convert the table to a hypertable.
-Specify the name of the table you want to
+1. Convert the table to a hypertable by using the
+    [`create_hypertable`][create_hypertable] function.
+Specify the name of the
-    convert, and the column that holds its time values.
+    table you want to convert, and the column that holds its time values.

      ```sql
      SELECT create_hypertable('conditions', 'time');
      ```